MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

    - "Validates"
 2. Click on **Connect** button.

-   You have now added 5 of nine data connections.
+   You have now added 5 of twelve data connections.

 3. Follow the **same steps as above** and add other tables from corresponding Excel files.
 The list of relationship of tables and Excel files are listed below: